 - Ongoing events and communication with Discovery Place

-For approximately one month after commencement, Discovery Place alumni receive weekly check-in calls to measure and document their commitment to recovery and to offer encouragement or direction when needed.
-Weekly phone calls serve to reinforce the recovery spirit in a man’s first thirty days outside of Discovery Place; historically, men in this stage of recovery are especially vulnerable to relapse.
+For approximately one month after the 30-day program ends, our alumni receive weekly check-in calls.
+This helps to measure and document their progress in recovery.
+We offer encouragement, validation, and any needed advice or direction.
+Weekly phone calls serve to reinforce the recovery spirit in a man’s first thirty days outside of Discovery Place.

-Once our alumni transition into their second month out of the Thirty-Day Recovery Program, Continuing Care Program staff make check-in calls once a month prior to the ninety-day mark, one call in the ninety-day to six-month period, and another phone call at the one-year mark.
-Again, we make inquiries concerning our former guests’ sobriety, document the results, and offer encouragement if needed.
+Once our alumni transition into their second month out of the 30-day program, our staff makes check-in calls once a month until the 90-day mark.
+Following that, they make one call in the 90-day to 6-month period and another phone call at the 1-year mark.
+We make inquiries concerning our former guests’ sobriety, document the results, and offer encouragement if needed.

-In addition to providing ongoing support for Discovery Place alumni, our Continuing Care Program allows us to measure the success of our 30-day residential and long-term recovery programs.
-We are pleased to report over the past three years, 61% of Discovery Place alumni declare they are sober one year after leaving our residential and long term programs.
+In addition to providing ongoing support, our aftercare plan allows us to measure the success of our programs.
+We are pleased to report that over the past three years, 61% of Discovery Place alumni are sober.
+To add, this is a year after leaving our residential and long-term programs.